Mark Bittman’s bolognese sauce is just about as close to perfection as you can get, outside of an Italian Nonna’s cucina.

 … and you add it to the bolognese sauce.

-Grate some fresh parmesan on top.
+Grate some fresh Parmigiano Reggiano on top.
 Hello, pappardelle bolognese, I love you.

 25 pound cookbook with fire engine red spine, it wasn’t you, it was me, and I was wrong.
 So let’s be BFF’s, okay?

-Add the ground meat and cook, stirring and breaking up any clumps, until all traces of red are gone, about 5 minutes.
-Add the wine or tomato juice, raise the heat a bit, and cook, stirring occasionally, until most of the liquid is evaporated, about 5-10 minutes.
+- Add the ground meat and cook, stirring and breaking up any clumps, until all browned, about 5 minutes.
+Add the wine or tomato juice, raise the heat to medium, and cook, stirring occasionally, until most of the liquid is evaporated, about 5-10 minutes.

-Remove the thyme stem (leaves should have fallen off).
+- Remove the thyme stem (leaves should have fallen off).
 Add the cream, half-and-half or milk and cook for another 15 to 30 minutes, stirring occasionally; taste and add more salt and/or pepper as needed.
 Serve over a thick, flavorful pasta.